aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloKabbu.md

     - A new sprite object gets created rooted at this enemy + its `itemoffset` using the item's icon as sprite
     - Yield for 1.0 second
     - The sprite gets destroyed
 - `data[0]` is incremented.
-If it reaches 5, this move, move 2 and move 4 can't be used for the next 2 actor turns
+If it reaches 5, this move, move 2 and move 4 can't be used anymore
 - `data[1]` is set to 3 so this move, move 2 and move 4 can't be used for the next 2 actor turns
 - [ReviveEnemy](../ReviveEnemy.md) called to revive a random `reservedata` with an hppercent of 7.0 (leaves them at 7 `hp`) with canmove and showcounter
 - Yield for 1.0 second